U.S.-Born Islamic State Bride Appeals for Help to Escape Syria

 Muthana married three Islamic State terrorist fighters in succession, all of whom died in combat and she took part actively in terrorist propaganda, according to the Counter Extremism Project.

-She had urged jihadists in America to “go on drive-bys, and spill all of their blood.”
+She had urged jihadists in America to, “‘Go on drive-bys and spill all of their blood, or rent a big truck and drive all over them.
+Veterans, Patriot, Memorial etc Day parades..go on drive by’s + spill all of their blood or rent a big truck n drive all over them.
+Kill them.’ [sic] ” while she relentlessly pushed the terror group’s ideology and propaganda.

 Muthana also hailed an attack in 2015 in France against the offices of the magazine Charlie Hebdo, which left 12 people dead.

 In the interview with NBC she said “it was an ideology that really was just a phase.”
 She refused to discuss those earlier comments.